 Inside the house, there’s a welcome banner from AMAIA and they gave us a simple gift.
 We took some photos first before we roam around.

 My mother-in-law first spotted a hole in the roof until we saw two more holes.

 There are leaks at some part of the walls due to heavy rains.

-EJ listed things that needs to repair on the punch list.
+EJ listed things that need to repair on a punch list.
 We are hoping that we will receive an update as soon as possible about the progress.

 Our turnover went smoothly, good thing it was raining heavily and we spotted a lot of leaks/seepage.
 We’re really hoping that problems we spotted will resolve as soon as possible.
 I’m keeping my fingers crossed.

-Overall, we like AMAIA Scapes Bulacan location, area, and the security.
-The house size is 47 square meters, it’s small but the corner lot is spacious.
+Overall, we like AMAIA Scapes Bulacan location, area, and security.
+The house size is 47 square meters, it’s small, but the corner lot is spacious.
 We also like it’s 12-meter wide road and wider sidewalks.
 There’s more work if we want to beautify the interior but doing basics can make our unit livable.